nikola-dachev/python-fundamentals/README.md

-Python fundamentals - May 2023 - Solutions to Lab and Exercise problems
+<h1>Python fundamentals - May 2023 - Solutions to Lab and Exercise problems</h1>

 SoftUni: https://softuni.bg/